Arcoth/VTMPL/README.md

 This library is distributed under the Boost Software License (see LICENSE_1_0.txt).

-**Special thanks to Volkard Henkel for the Multiply-with-Carry PRNG in random.hxx.**
+**Special thanks to
+- Volkard Henkel for the Multiply-with-Carry PRNG in random.hxx.
+- camper @ http://www.c-plusplus.de/ for the binary recursion definition of make_index_list.**